juseg/alps/articles/erosion/response-referee1.md

 Dear Anonymous Referee #1,

-Thank you very much for your detailed review of our manuscript.
+Thank you very much for your positive comments and for your time spent reviewing our manuscript.

 > The study of Seguinot and Delaney presents a time-integrated model on the
 > glacial erosion potential over the last 120 ka in the Alps.
 Authors tie the